merlinscholz/lockdoc-tools/manuals/README.txt

 - Each VM has two serial consoles
 	+ The *first* console is used for logging: VM --> FAIL*-Experiment
 	+ The *second* console tells the guest OS which benchmark to run: FAIL*-Experiment --> VM
+- For setting up the individual VMs, please have a look at the respective manuals: vm-*-32/README*

 Benchmarks:
 ===========